 Practical tools that help break the anxiety-vertigo cycle:

-- Diaphragmatic breathing and physiological sigh techniques to downregulate sympathetic tone during episodes
+- Diaphragmatic breathing, physiological sigh techniques, and guided healing meditation to downregulate sympathetic tone during episodes

 - Gradual exposure to avoided vestibular triggers rather than continued avoidance (avoidance maintains anxiety)